Information about OTC antifungal remedies.

 How to Use Vick's on your Toenails

 In the Vick's VapoRub study by Derby et al. (2011), 15 out of 18 subjects had positive results.
 In the study by Ramsewak et al. (2003) with Meijer™ medicated chest rub (same ingredients as Vick's), the compliant subjects showed improvement by 2 months and clear toenails by 5-16 months.
-Both studies instructed the subjects to apply the ointments to their toes, including the base of the nail, once a day.
+Both studies instructed the subjects to apply the ointments to their toenails, including the base of the nail, once a day.
 In addition to application once a day, please consider additional steps to inhibit fungal growth.

 Creating Your Own Antifungal Essential Oil Mix

 For "clear, healthy looking nails" (because it has not undergone FDA testing).

 This recipe theoretically contains a portion of the phytochemicals found in Vick's VapoRub, which has been studied and determined to be effective against fungal nail infections (Derby et al., 2011; Ramsewak et al., 2003).
 Instead of petrolatum, this recipe calls for olive oil, an anti-Candida agent (Goel et al., 2016).
 These essential oils have not undergone gas chromatography and the percentage of phytochemicals is unknown.